$699 SPECIAL OFFER! $200 Off + $499 in Accessories Included!

 In general, we advise owners of rental properties to look closely at the fine print of a mattress warranty.
 This can shed light on the nature of the coverage and customer costs associated with a warranty claim.
 In addition, rental property owners should make sure that there are no special terms in the warranty for mattresses used in commercial settings.

 Having a great mattress may go unappreciated by your guests if the pillows and bedding are not up to snuff.
 Try to make sure that there are at least two pillows on a twin or twin XL bed and four or more pillows on beds that are full or larger.
-You can consider zippered pillow encasements to protect against damage to the pillows and to reduce the buildup of allergens that could cause problems for guests.
+Purchasing some of the best pillows can help ensure that your guests get a good night’s rest.
+You should also consider zippered pillow encasements to protect against damage to the pillows and to reduce the buildup of allergens that could cause problems for guests.

 Sheets and blankets are also important to consider.
 Of course, you’ll want to start by making sure that you choose a size that matches the new mattress.
 Having multiple bedding sets can make it easier to always provide fresh sheets and blankets and to have a backup in case there’s a spill or stain.
 If your rental is in a warmer climate, using cooling sheets may bring added comfort to your visitors.